BYD Shark 6 plug-in hybrid pickup truck, Canadian preview covering specs, towing, PHEV range, and release window

 We may earn a commission at no extra cost to you.

 The PHEV architecture gives the Shark 6 an inherent advantage in Canadian winters.
-When temperatures drop to -20C and the battery's range shrinks, the gas engine seamlessly takes over.
+When temperatures drop to -20C and the battery's range shrinks, the gas engine smoothly takes over.
 There's no range anxiety, no frantic searching for a DC fast charger on the 400-series highways.
 You just drive.

 BYD Shark 6 Canada Preview rear view in Canadian mountain setting

 The electric range in winter will likely drop from 100 km to 65-75 km, which is typical for PHEVs in cold weather.
 That's still enough for most daily commutes.
 The heated battery management system helps maintain charging performance in cold conditions, and the cabin uses a heat pump for climate control to minimize the drain on the battery.
-BYD's Blade Battery (LFP chemistry) is known for its thermal stability and tolerance of extreme temperatures — it's the same chemistry they use in vehicles sold in Scandinavia and Russia.
+BYD's Blade Battery (LFP chemistry) is known for its thermal stability and tolerance of extreme temperatures, it's the same chemistry they use in vehicles sold in Scandinavia and Russia.

 For towing in winter, the gas engine provides the primary power, with the electric motors adding supplemental torque.
-This is actually a strength — towing range on pure EVs drops dramatically in cold weather, sometimes by 50% or more.
+This is actually a strength, towing range on pure EVs drops dramatically in cold weather, sometimes by 50% or more.
 The Shark 6's hybrid system means towing range stays relatively consistent regardless of temperature.

 ChargerRoad Trip Essential

-Lectron Portable Level 2 EV Charger
+Lectron Portable Level 2 EV Charger (40A)

 Throw it in your trunk and charge anywhere with a 240V outlet.
 40A portable charger with NEMA 14-50 plug.
 Your road trip insurance policy.